-Amoxicillin and clavulanate potassium tablets USP, 875 mg/125 mg are available as white, capsuleshaped, biconvex, film-coated tablets, debossed "93" on one side and "22", score, "75" on the other side.
+Amoxicillin and clavulanate potassium tablets USP, 875 mg/125 mg are available as white, capsule-shaped, biconvex, film-coated tablets, debossed "93" on one side and "22", score, "75" on the other side.
 Each tablet contains 875 mg amoxicillin as the trihydrate and 125 mg clavulanic acid as the potassium salt.
-They are available in bottles of 20.